-Link to Strategic Objectives Recommendat ion Justification Relevant Sites and Key Actions SO1 (Protect) Safeguard all existing crick facilities.
+Link to Strategic Objectives Recommendat ion Justification Relevant Sites and Key Actions SO1 (Protect) 1 Safeguard all existing cricket facilities.
 All active sites should be protected.
-All former crick grounds should be evaluated at to whether they provide additional facilities (See Recommendation 2) demand et as Former pitch sites n All sites
+All former cricket grounds should be evaluated as to whether they provide an opportunity to provide additional facilities (See Recommendation 2) demand All sites